alan-turing-institute/clean-air-infrastructure/README.md

 terraform destroy
 ```

-You can check everything was removed on the azure portal.
+You can check everything was removed on the Azure portal.